 High expectations - consumer expectations are increasingly high when engaging professional services.
-Your patients pay for your service and will see you as a highly trained and qualified professional.
+Your patients will see you as a highly trained and qualified professional.
 This view can influence their expectations about the service and outcomes they anticipate.

 Unrealistic expectations - it's possible that patients may have unrealistic expectations about what they can reasonably expect from the services you provide.
-Their high expectations may at times surprise you.
 It's therefore important to remember that most patients will not have the clinical knowledge you do and what's obvious or common sense to you may not be to them.
-A practitioner must assist patients to be clear and fully informed about the services being provided and the outcomes they can realistically expect.
-This requires ongoing discussions with patients and, where possible, written information to assist their understanding.
+A practitioner must assist patients to be clear and informed about the services being provided and the outcomes they can realistically expect.

-To inform and be heard - patients may wish to make a complaint about an incident or poor outcome so they're sure you and your staff are aware of what's occurred and how they feel.
+To inform and be heard - patients may wish to make a complaint about an incident or poor outcome simply to be sure someone's aware of what's occurred and how they feel.
 They may wish to complain just to be listened to and acknowledged, especially if they've been adversely impacted.
 Not all complaints will lead to a formal demand for compensation.

 Belief that someone is responsible - when something goes wrong, we often try to determine who's responsible.
 Sometimes someone is obviously responsible, sometimes it's hard to determine who's responsible and other times there's no one person responsible but just an unfortunate set of circumstances.
-However, if a patient thought something had gone wrong and this led to them being harmed, it's quite possible they may complain with the intention of holding someone responsible and possibly liable.
+However, if a patient thought something had gone wrong and this led to them being harmed, it's quite possible they may complain with the intention of holding someone responsible.